 It's also fine to enjoy dark chocolate and coffee on the same day, since 400 milligrams of caffeine is considered to be a safe daily intake for adults, according to Ayanwola.
 If caffeine causes anxious or jittery feelings, spacing out your consumption (or microdosing) may be helpful.

 Even though the caffeine content in chocolate is relatively low, Knudsen recommends getting a chocolate fix in during the day rather than at night.
 "In the afternoon, a small piece of dark chocolate may be just what you need to realign your focus and attention for the rest of the day," she says.
 Eating it closer to bedtime, on the other hand, may disrupt sleep quality.

 While milk and white chocolate contain less caffeine than dark, it doesn't make them healthier options, Knudsen says—even for those trying to cut back on caffeine.
 Both white and milk chocolate tend to be higher in added sugars and unhealthy fats, she explains.
 They also lack the antioxidants and heart-health benefits of dark chocolate.

 These various types of chocolates and caffeine levels will affect everyone differently.
 When it comes time to indulge, Ayanwola recommends listening to your body.

 There are trace amounts of caffeine in chocolate, particularly in dark chocolate.
-About one or two squares of dark chocolate ought to satisfy that sweet tooth, without overly increasing caffeine consumption.
+About one or two squares of dark chocolate ought to satisfy that sweet tooth, without significantly increasing caffeine consumption.